minimalistic nvim-dap-ui alternative

 for the breakpoints view).

-Both the breakpoints view and the exceptions view have only 1 mapping: <CR>
+The breakpoints view, the exceptions view and the scopes view only have 1

-It jumps to a breakpoint and toggles an exception filter, respectively.
-The
+.
+It jumps to a breakpoint, toggles an exception filter, and

 i